samdag13/Kijin/README.md

-Catcher is the first installment in the Diamond project suit.
+Kijin is a project to handle basic application needs for my other projects.
-Like on a baseball field, the catcher is the leader of the team.
-This library will serve as an application core for my future project.
+This is therefore my application core for GUI apps in C++.
+I'll try my hand at handling a couple plateforme and graphics API too.